Esi-Mena/Instagram/Documents/Milestone-7/Test/PixlPix App Security Documentation: Review, Assessment, and Investment Strategy.md

 Assessment of the current security posture of the PixlPix app, identifying vulnerabilities and risks.

 ## Findings
-Detailed report based on the checklist, highlighting areas of concern in authentication, database security, code integrity, etc.
+A detailed report based on the checklist, highlighting areas of concern in authentication, database security, code integrity, etc.

 ## Risk Assessment
 Prioritization of identified risks based on potential impact.